nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ### 3.5 VC Example

-Below is an example of a credential.
+Below is an example of a credential. **Issuer** and **Subject** are the same in the example.
+This specification neither requires nor prevents this.

 ```json
 {